tokio-rs/website/content/docs/getting-started/hello-world.md

 ```

 The call to `listener.incoming()` returns a [`Stream`] of accepted connections.
+We'll learn more about [`Streams`] later in the guide, but for now you can think of
-A [`Stream`] is kind of like an asynchronous iterator.
-The `for_each` method
+a [`Stream`] as an asynchronous iterator.
+The `for_each` method yields new sockets
-yields new sockets each time a socket is accepted. `for_each` is an example of
+each time a socket is accepted. `for_each` is an example of a combinator function that
-a combinator function that defines how asynchronous work will be processed.
+defines how asynchronous work will be processed.

 Each combinator function takes ownership of necessary state as well as the
-callback to perform and returns a new `Future` or `Stream` that has the
+callback to perform and returns a new `Stream` or a `Future` that has the
 additional "step" sequenced.
+A `Future` is a value representing some computation
+that will complete at some point in the future

 Returned futures and streams are lazy, i.e., no work is performed when calling
 the combinator.
 Instead, once all the asynchronous steps are sequenced, the
-final `Future` (representing the task) is "spawned".
+final `Future` (representing the entire task) is "spawned" (i.e., run).
 This is when
 the work that was previously defined starts getting run.

 We will be digging into futures and streams later on.

 # Running the server

-So far we have a future representing the work to be done by our server, but we
+So far we have a `Future` representing the work to be done by our server, but we
-need a way to spawn (i.e., run) that work.
+need a way to spawn that work.
 We need an executor.

 Executors are responsible for scheduling asynchronous tasks, driving them to
 completion.
 There are a number of executor implementations to choose from, each have
 different pros and cons.
-In this example, we will use the [Tokio runtime][rt].
+In this example, we will use the [Tokio runtime][rt]
+which comes with a set executor implementation.

 The Tokio runtime is a pre-configured runtime for asynchronous applications.
 It
 includes a thread pool as the default executor.
 This thread pool is tuned for